linode/terraform-provider-linode/website/docs/d/sshkeys.html.markdown

 ## Attributes Reference

+Each Linode SSH Key will be stored in the `sshkeys` attribute and will export the following attributes:

-- `id` - The ID of the SSH Key.
+* `id` - The ID of the SSH Key.

-- `label` - The label of the SSH Key.
+* `label` - The label of the SSH Key.

-- `ssh_key` - The public SSH Key, which is used to authenticate to the root user of the Linodes you deploy.
+* `ssh_key` - The public SSH Key, which is used to authenticate to the root user of the Linodes you deploy.

-- `created` - The date this key was added.
+* `created` - The date this key was added.

 ## Filterable Fields